 I imagine this is commonplace for anyone tasked with finding specific slices of value in large volumes of information.
 And without the right tools, it’s a task I don’t envy.
 Because in the world of unstructured data mining, it is often not simply that one cannot find what they’re looking for.
 If it were, a robust search engine would likely suffice.
 It is more often that they do not even know what they’re looking for.

-That is the challenge we strive to tackle with ZL Enterprise Analytics™.
+That is the challenge we strive to tackle with ZL Enterprise Analytics.
 It is an effort to provide our customers with a trail of breadcrumbs to follow, even when they are not sure what they are looking for.
 It’s a way to empower what little cues they do have to find something they didn’t know they needed, and to paint the fullest picture with the fewest number of iterations.
+It's an analytics driven approach

 Now if I could just remember where I left my sandwich.